Mold Remediation Utah

 The Mold Remediation Process

-Technicians are certified and trained to clean and remove mold properly without spreading spores into unaffected areas in your home.
-Trained mold remediation technicians take the following 7 steps to ensure the most effective mold removal:
+Certified technicians trained in remediation clean and remove mold properly, without spreading spores into unaffected areas in your home.
+These 7 steps ensure the most effective mold removal process:

 - Contain it: Containment chamber is built and air leaks are blocked to prevent spores from escaping.